shawn012345/archlinux/README.md

-# archlinux config
+# archlinux master
-The Arch Linux install and configure file.
+The Arch Linux leanning and evrything.